denkol/canvas-sprite-animation/README.md

 ![](demo.gif)

-The advantage of this solution is that we will have more control over the loading of frames.
+The advantage of this technique is that we will have more control over the frames loading.
 We can fetch frames much faster and efficient way by skiping intermediate frames.

 ![](fetch.gif)